eye-division/madiacharya/cv.md

 ### BIBLIOGRAPHY

-**I wish my hair was as long as yours**, <a href="/assets/E_Brochure.pdf">Exhibition Booklet</a>, 2019, essay by Stephanie Straine, Curator of Projects and Exhibitions, Modern Art Oxford
+**I wish my hair was as long as yours**, [Exhibition Booklet](/assets/E_Brochure.pdf), 2019, essay by Stephanie Straine, Curator of Projects and Exhibitions, Modern Art Oxford

 **by the way**, Exhibition Catalogue, 2019